Individual Triple Chocolate Pies

 OREO CRUST

-- Preheat oven to 350F and grease your mini tart pans
+- Preheat the oven to 350F and grease your mini tart pans or ramekins

 - In a bowl, melt butter.
 Add Oreo crumbs to the bowl with melted butter and combine with a spatula.
 Should be thick and quite wet.
 Break up any large chunks